PHaNtoMzX77/Wave/README.md

 **Step 5**

 Once the install is done, you'll have the option to either restart into Wave or just exit the installer.
 Either way, you now have a shortcut in your start menu so you can start up Wave from the click of a button.

 ## Features

 - Automatic Cloud-Based Update System that has multiple delivery options.
+- Many personalisation options like wallpapers, system themes and accent colours.

+## Future Plans

 - Online account system for signing into Wave, Software and Web services

-## Future Plans

-- Full personalisation options with custom colours, wallpapers and immersive system sounds.
+- Immersive system sounds.
 - Account customisation like profile pictures and email changing.
 - Multiple user accounts for sharing Wave on the same system.
 - Wave Store for downloading additional software and updating software for Wave.